BLOG SNIPPETS

 ________________________________________________________________________

-Ask someone in Jerusalem about rabbi Arye Levin and a smile will appear on his or her face.
+Ask someone in Jerusalem about rabbi Aryeh Levin and a smile will appear on his or her face.
 Rav’ Aryeh was the tzaddik of Jerusalem and his golden heart and personal way of dealing with each and everyone, no matter their background, status or how they practice their religion, remains an example for many.
 His modest home is in the heart of the Nachlaot and is visited by thousands each year to have a look at it.
 From the outside.
 We were offered a unique look inside.
 Welcome to the home of the legendary rabbi of prisoners and leppars.
 Only for Friends of the Yeshive.

 click here for BLOG in dutch